SkafteNicki/dtu_mlops/s7_deployment/apis.md

 created.
 The API is an abstraction layer that allows the user to interact with our application in the way we want them to interact with it, without the user even having to look at the code.

-We can take the API from github as an example <https://api.github.com>.
+We can take the API from GitHub as an example <https://api.github.com>.
 This API allows any user to retrieve, integrate and send data to Github without ever having to visit their webpage.
 The API exposes multiple endpoints that have various
 functions: